Nonprofit Community building Through Social Media

 If you want to make it really interactive and get them excited for the next poll, consider sharing the results of your polls in your next meeting.
 Maybe you can even offer a small gift via a raffle for one of the participants.
 At that time, you can also remind them to look out for the next poll by following your Facebook Page.

-- Create a Facebook Group or other online community for your closest followers to chat throughout the week.
+Create a Facebook Group or other online community for your closest followers to chat in throughout the week.
 They can discuss issues relevant to your nonprofit industry, asynchronous roundtable-type discussions, and Q&As.